MR-Nordsee/macOS-PrivLog/README.md

 ## Build New Container
-After modifying the scripts, the container must be rebuilt.
+After modifying the scripts, the container must be rebuilt if you want to use them locally.
 The `build.sh` script in the `helper-scripts` folder builds and exports the containers.
+Feel free to make a pull requst for integration.

 # File Description
 To avoid forgetting what each file is for—and to help everyone quickly understand what belongs where—here are a few notes on what’s included: